 Change of Address

-While you are studying on a Clark-sponsored F-1 or J-1 visa, you must keep the OIA up-to-date with your current address at all times.
-If you are working on OPT, you must contact Clark with your current residential address as well as the name and address of your employer.
+While you are studying on a Clark-sponsored F-1 or J-1 visa, you must keep The ISSO up-to-date with your current address at all times.
+If you are working on OPT, you must contact Clark with your current residential address, employer name, employer address and start date.

 Reporting Requirements while on OPT